LordDeimos5674/AdvWeb3/README.md

-I have also updated the resume with more relevant information The app features 4 buttons each will take you to the desired tab I plan on adding logos that when clicked will link you to my GitHub account and my LinkedIn Account Chatgbt was used for the design part as I cannot do graphic design to save my life
+I have also updated the resume with more relevant information The app features 4 buttons each will take you to the desired tab I plan on adding logos that when clicked will link you to my GitHub account and my LinkedIn Account Also it somewhat works on mobile, the buttons work as intended but the box for them does somewhat leak off screen Chatgbt was used for the design part as I cannot do graphic design to save my life